AdrianaV1999/cat-orders-app/README.md

 # Cat Shop

-The application displays items for cats ordered by the logged-in user and allows order modification, adding new orders, deleting existing ones, and searching through ordered items.
-A database consisting of three tables (User, Product, Category) has been imported, where Product and Category are connected via ProductID.
+The application displays items for cats ordered by the logged-in user and allows order modification, adding new orders, deleting existing ones and searching through ordered items.
 The design has been implemented using CSS and Bootstrap.

 ## Description:
 The application includes implementations of AJAX for dynamic and interactive functionality.